 Based on information from W. Robertson Smith 1883, the 35-day period for the typical time of reaping in the south to the typical time of reaping in the north is the time from latter February to the first part of April.
 Hence the hail plague had to occur before the latter part of February.
 When this is studied in more detail, it is seen that the hail plague would have occurred in the middle of February at the latest.
-This is not in the time context of Ex 12:1-2 which is certainly more than a month later.
+This is not in the time context of Ex 12:1-2 which is certainly more than a month later for the start of the first month.

-Many people who favor the use of barley alone to determine the first month of the biblical year make the claim that the hail plague is part of the context of Ex 12:1-2, and hence the claim is made that the word aviv is part of the meaning to be associated with Ex 12:1-2.
+Many people who favor the use of barley alone to determine the first month of the biblical year make the claim that the hail plague is part of the context of Ex 12:1-2, or Ex 13:4 is part of the context of Ex 12:1-2 and hence the claim is made that the word aviv is part of the meaning to be associated with Ex 12:1-2.
 This is false reasoning because of the time gap that breaks the context.
 Ex 12:1-2 is silent concerning what Moses and Aaron were told at that time.
+The hail plague was the eighth plague and was not really very close in time to Ex 12:1-2 when the events are closely examined.